i2p/i2p.www/i2p2www/spec/filter-format.rst

 Overview
 ========

 The definition of a filter is a list of Strings.
 Blank lines and lines beginning with # are ignored.
+Changes in the filter definition take effect on restart of the tunnel.

 Each line can represent one of these items: